dknoester/ealib/INSTALL.md

     ./bootstrap.sh --with-toolset=clang --with-libraries=filesystem,iostreams,program_options,regex,serialization,system,test,timer --without-icu
     ./b2

 STOP.
-Look at the "Performing configuration checks" output.
+Look at the "Performing configuration checks" output (scroll back, it was the first thing printed).
 Make sure that zlib is "yes."
-If not, go install it (e.g., from MacPorts: zlib 1.2.8_0).
+If not, go install it (e.g., from MacPorts or HomeBrew).
 Delete the bin.v2 directory and go back to the bootstrap step above.
 Then...

     sudo ./b2 install

 Site config:
-    Copy the below into /usr/local/share/boost-build/site-config.jam:
+    Copy the below into /usr/local/share/boost-build/site-config.jam (you'll need to sudo):

     using clang ;
     import boost ;